 Cockroach egg casings (known as the ootheca) can hold around 15 embryos.
 Cockroach egg casings are around 8mm in length and appear to look like small red beans or pill capsules.

 If you see a cockroach or find droppings or egg casings in your home, contact us today at Native Pest Management, as roaches may create up to 90 egg casings in their lifetime — and that could mean that one cockroach can create up to 1,350 offspring.

 Don’t Let Cockroaches Move In To Your Home Or Business

-When you notice a cockroach infestation in your home it is imperative to contact a local West Palm Beach pest control company like ours here at Native Pest Management.
+When you notice a cockroach in your home, contact a local South Florida pest control company like ours here at Native Pest Management.
 Not only do cockroaches carry diseases, but also, once in your home, can establish a large population within a very short period of time.

 Before a cockroach population grows in size, contact your local cockroach control company, Native Pest Management.